Olivier Carré

-Olivier Carré (born 16 March 1961) is a French independent politician who has been serving as the mayor of the city of Orléans since 2015.
+Olivier Carré (born 16 March 1961) is a French independent politician who served as the mayor of the city of Orléans from 2015 to 2020.

 Political career

 Carré was member of the National Assembly of France from 2007 to 2017, representing Loiret's 1st constituency.
 He was a member of the Republicans (LR) until 2017.
 He was member of the Economic, Environmental and Regional Planning Committee.

 Political positions

 In 2019, Carré publicly declared his support for incumbent President Emmanuel Macron.